 Welcome to Kew Speech & Language!

-As parents, you want to make sure that your children receive the best start in life.
+As parents, you want to ensure that your children receive the best start in life.
 At times we can grow concerned about our kids' development.

 I can ensure that your child receives the appropriate help and support, at a time and location convenient to you.
-I offer home or school visits in West London.
+I offer sessions in my clinic in Kew.
+If you are interested in chatting about your child’s needs please contact me by email on: firstname.lastname@example.org.

 Do you need advice or re-assurance?